top of page

 The Yihud usually takes place immediately after the wedding ceremony, before the reception.
 The couple is escorted to a private room or area where they can be alone for a few moments.
 They are given a glass of wine and some time to chat, relax, and enjoy each other's company.

 This is a special moment where they can share their hopes, dreams, and aspirations for their future as a married couple.
 It is a moment for the couple to connect with each other and to finally fully express their love and commitment to one another.
+It is a reminder that marriage is a partnership and a journey that they will take together.

+From the signing of the Ketubah to the smashing of the glass, these rituals add a depth and beauty to the ceremony that is unparalleled.
+However, it's important for us to remember that we can still honor these traditions while also making your Big Day unique.
 Whether it's adding modern touches to the reception or infusing their own personal style into the ceremony, modern Jewish weddings offer a wonderful blend of respect for tradition and the opportunity to create a celebration that reflects your individuality.
+Embrace the beauty and uniqueness of Jewish wedding traditions along with your personality and style.

 Let the Love be your greatest jewel.